paean-of-guidance/character-card-copilot/architecture-guidance.md

    - `src/components/ApiList.vue:38` – Add delete confirmation dialog
    - `src/components/AIPanel.vue:835-839` – Add toast notifications for command palette success/error states
 4. **Type Cleanup**: Remove the legacy `AITool` interface from `src/services/aiTools.ts:43` in favor of the OpenAI `ChatTool` schema to reduce type confusion.

-### Low Priority
-5. **ChatHistoryManager Simplification**: Once session management is fully stable, consider simplifying or removing redundant `ChatHistoryManager` methods that are no longer used by the UI.